First published: June 4, 2020

-Myopia progression CAN still occur in the late twenties, much to the disappointment of some patients.
+Myopia progression CAN still occur in young adulthood, much to the disappointment of some patients.
 Myopia control strategies should be continued (if this is the case), or even implemented if the patient shows fast progression and is concerned, but we don’t have the same large body of evidence and prediction tools to apply to this patient group compared to in children.
 Hence its crucially important to explain that myopia control strategies MAY work for them but it can't be guaranteed.
 The logical first choice would be contact lens options as they both correct and control myopia, and this age group will likely be amenable to contact lens wear if they've not tried it already.

 3. Consider treatment side effects

 We’ve considered how the efficacy profile of treatments may be different for adults when compared to children, and that may also apply to side effects.
-Atropine 0.01% is considered to have low side effects in children8,9 however we don’t know if that is the case in adults.
-Niathi Kona considered this in an 8 Hour Survey of 0.01% Atropine Induced Changes in Pupil Size and Accommodative Function, where she found half of their young adult subjects found their accommodation was most impaired at the 8 hour mark after instillation.10 Along with adults night driving and frequently having high visual demands - as university students and/or in screen based work - this could mean that adults may not tolerate atropine as well as children.
+Atropine 0.01% is considered to have low side effects in children9,10 however we don’t know if that is the case in adults.
+Niathi Kona considered this in an 8 Hour Survey of 0.01% Atropine Induced Changes in Pupil Size and Accommodative Function, where she found half of their young adult subjects found their accommodation was most impaired at the 8 hour mark after instillation.11 Along with adults night driving and frequently having high visual demands - as university students and/or in screen based work - this could mean that adults may not tolerate atropine as well as children.